TrustedGPT/CTCMB/ReadMe.md

 If you have any questions, feel free to contact us.
 ## Acknowledgments

-We would like to extend our heartfelt thanks to XXX for the tremendous support provided to this project. 🎉🎉🎉
+We sincerely thank all organizations and individuals who have provided support and assistance to this project. 🎉🎉🎉

-Additionally, we appreciate all the members who participated in this project!
+We also extend our heartfelt gratitude to all team members who contributed to this project!